What Makes Olga Run?

 There are three main take-aways:

 - What you already know about good health is true.
 Eat well.
 Exercise.
 Sweat a little every day.
-Enjoy friends and family.
+Enjoy your friends and family.

 - Maintain a good attitude.
 Embrace optimism.
 Eschew pessimism.
 Keep a good perspective.